-Legend has it that the greek salad is another smart invention, a trick, an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
-Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then the government decided on its price!) ?
-Who added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?
+Legend has it that this salad is yet another greek smart invention, a trick, or perhaps an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
+Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then its price was government-regulated!) ?
+Who was it really that added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?

-Whoever it was the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
+Whoever that was, the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds greek urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
 And as all things of the past and the countryside , the greek salad still holds an equally dear place in the greek psyche as on the international restaurant menus.

 Dressed with just some olive oil and a drop or two of vinegar the greek salad –a healthy vegetarian choice with its tomatoes , green peppers and cucumber roughly cut , with onion , feta, olives, oregano and salt , became a popular choice around the world and … the #1 meal of all New York lunch selections.
 Statistics show that most New Yorkers will select a salad for lunch and most of them will select a Greek salad , be it at the greek restaurant “Kiki’s” in NY’s China Town for a 10$ or a mix it yourself version from Whole Foods, a food retailer that even mentions correctly the typical recipe on their site.
-The famous greek restaurant “Milos” , both in NY and in London, of course include the greek salad in their menu with either feta or galotyri ( a creamier version of cheese).
+The famous greek restaurant “Milos” , both in NY and in London, naturally include the greek salad in their menu with either feta or galotyri ( a creamier version of cheese).